daily-co/react-native-daily-js-playground/README.md

 ## Syncing changes in `react-native-daily-js` or `daily-js`

-When you make a change to either `react-native-daily-js` or `daily-js`, you'll have to "sync" those changes in a special way in order for the React Native bundler to pick them up.
+When you make a change in either your `react-native-daily-js` or `daily-js` local repo, you'll have to "sync" those changes in a special way in order for the React Native bundler to pick them up.
 If you're curious, you can read about why in `pack-daily.sh`.

 ```bash
 # After you've made your change...